alex3rq/dndsrd5.2.1_markdown/src/10_MagicItems.md

 While wearing these gloves, you have a Climb Speed and a Swim Speed equal to your Speed, and you gain a +5 bonus to Strength (Athletics) checks made to climb or swim.

+#### Gloves of Thievery

+*Wondrous Item, Uncommon*

+These gloves are imperceptible while worn.
+While wearing them, you gain a +5 bonus to Dexterity (Sleight of Hand) checks.

 #### Goggles of Night

 *Wondrous Item, Uncommon*